 Kalaja e Krujës

-In 1443, Skënderbeu gained control over Krujë by deceiving its subaşi [governor] with a forged letter from the sultan and made the castle into his headquarters.
+In 1443, Skënderbeu gained control of Krujë by deceiving its subaşi [governor] with a forged letter from the sultan and established the castle as his headquarters.
 He was also able to unite the Albanian princedoms that had been divided for six centuries into a military alliance against the Ottoman Empire known as the ‘League of Lezhë’.
-Under Skënderbeu‘s command, the elliptical citadel, defended by a small army usually no larger than 3,000 men, fought off three successive sieges from the Turks (1450, 1466, 1467).
-The Ottoman troops amounted to about 100,000-150,000 men.
-The Albanian stronghold finally fell in the fourth siege in 1478, ten years after the ‘dragon’s’ death, and was taken over by the Ottoman ruler Sultan Mehmed II.
+Despite facing overwhelming odds, Skënderbeu’s small army of no more than 3,000 men defended the elliptical citadel of Krujë against three successive sieges by Ottoman troops totaling between 100,000 to 150,000 men (1450, 1466, 1467).
+However, in the fourth siege in 1478, ten years after Skënderbeu’s death, the Albanian stronghold finally fell to the Ottoman ruler Sultan Mehmed II.

 “What we were given to witness on the eve of the attack was more horrible than any battle, worse than any carnage.
 When we heard their drums roll at dusk, we first thought that, contrary to all known principles of modern war, they were perhaps about to launch a night raid.
 But we soon saw that what they were trying to do, once they had got their equipment ready for the assault, was to raise their soldiers’ morale.
 At the first beats of their drums, the sight that greeted our eyes was unbearable.
 Such madness we had never imagined – neither in the orgies of ancient times, whose memory has come down to us through the generations, nor in the wildest carnival nights in our own villages.
 Shouting, screaming, praying and dancing, men offered themselves up for sacrifice, made exhibitions of themselves in which, as we were to learn later on, severed heads carried on talking as if still in delirium; soldiers wailed as if they were night owls and banged their drums dementedly.
 All those noises wafted up to our castle like stinking vapors.”